annie2010/labs_int/profiling/README.md

 + Using profiling technics, establish the service performance profile and baseline.
   + Record initial numbers gathered via hey or apache bench
   + Is this service CPU/Mem or IO bound?
-+ Leverage MicroBenchmarks to assert your profiling experimentation and improvements.
++ Use Benchmarking to assert your profiling experimentation and improvements.
++ Using benchstat compare v1 vs v2.
+What gains do you see?
 + What do you notice and what can you improve?
 + Tune the implementation and repeat the profiling process to produce the best possible results.